ESPRI-Mod/prodiguer-docs/developer/environment_variables.md

 # Prodiguer Environment Variables

-The Prodiguer platform is distributed across 3 servers: db, mq & web.
-Code running upon each server requires access to sensitive information such as passwords & server addresses.
+The Prodiguer platform is distributed across different types of machine.
+Code running upon each machine requires access to sensitive information such as passwords & server addresses.
 All such information is stored in environment variables details of which are listed below.

 **Note** The list of supported machine types are: db, mq, web & dev.
 Some variables are required across all machines (particulary if your machine is setup for development).